Frequently Asked Questions (FAQ’s)

 In the field camping area, no picnic tables are available (troops are expected to provide their own).
 However, in a couple of the “in-the-woods” camp sites there are picnic tables and established fire rings.
 Picnic tables are also available for use within the picnic area

 NOTE: The moving or “Re-location” of any picnic table or fire ring IS NOT PERMITTED.
 Campers violating this policy will be asked to leave the property.

 Cooking is allowed in the campsite; please ensure that all food and trash is disposed of properly.
 Please do not dig “grease pits” for disposal.

 There is a large green dumpster at the far end of the parking area (past the restroom building).
 All trash is to be placed INSIDE the dumpster (NOT ON TOP! – Yes, every year someone does this!).
-There are several trash cans around the facility; these are not to be used to dispose of your troop’s trash from camping.
-These cans are set up every Sunday morning by our ground crew in preparation for the airshow crowd – It is not fair for them to have to clean-up trash left by troops that are too lazy to walk their trash all the way down to the dumpster.
+There are several trash cans around the facility; these are not to be used to dispose of your unit’s trash from camping.
+These cans are set up every Sunday morning by our ground crew in preparation for the airshow crowd – It is not fair for them to have to clean-up trash left by those who are too lazy to walk their trash all the way down to the dumpster.